Zalo7/Zalo7/README.md

 You can see my projects and works here!

-Skills:  REACT / REDUX / JS / HTML / CSS / NODE JS /  SQL / ADOBE ILLUSTRATOR / PHOTOSHOP /  PYTHON / GODOT
+Skills:  REACT / REDUX / JS / NEXTJS / CSS / NODE JS /  SQL / ADOBE ILLUSTRATOR / PHOTOSHOP /  PYTHON / TYPESCRIPT

 - 🔭 I’m currently working on learning new technologies
 - 🌱 I’m currently learning Mongo, Typescript, French, Portuguese and more